bhaveshsingh89/Light-Billing-System-using-php/README.md

 # Light-Billing-System-using-php

-Main specification of this project is we used "<div>" tag for everything.<br>
+Main specification of this project is we used "div" tag for everything.<br>
-We replaced every tag by "<div>" tag.
-This project was mainly made to show Power of "<div>" tag.
+We replaced every tag by "div" tag.
+This project was mainly made to show Power of "div" tag.
 <br><br>
 We can make a Website without using any other tags, use Only <div> tag that's enough.
   <br><br>